TREND50/gp_ana/README.md

 Extracts SLC info from unit boardID in file SRunID.yaml, reduce them and saves result into file SLC_bBoardID.txt if they are more recent than latest data stored in that file.

 ### displaySLC(boardID,RUNID):
-Displays content of SLC_bBoardID.txt file within a time window hardcoded(berk) in the script.
+Displays content of SLC_bBoardID.txt results file within a time window hardcoded (berk) in the script.

 # ToDo
+- Develop statistical analysis of time pulses: mean of baseline, std of baseline, amplitude distributio,, distribution of trigger time positions are interesting variables?.
+This could be based on loopEvents() function in (obsolete) (script GRANDproto_python/anaData.py](https://github.com/TREND50/GRANDproto_python/blob/master/anaData.py).